 - Suitable in terms of fire protection, for example through fire-relevant components and fire stop (sealing) in the vicinity.

-If emergency exits are newly created or adapted—such as through new openings in walls—careful planning with regard to the structure, use, noise control, and construction sequence is required.
+If emergency exits are newly created or adapted – such as through new openings in walls – careful planning with regard to the structure, use, noise control, and construction sequence is required.
 In these situations, controlled cutting and splitting methods are an important building block for clean, safe, and dimensionally accurate openings.
+Prior scanning for reinforcement, post-installed anchors, and hidden services helps avoid unplanned damage and disruptions.

 Emergency exits in concrete demolition and special demolition

 During deconstruction work, existing escape routes often have to be routed provisionally or newly created.
 At the same time, vibrations, dust, and noise must not excessively impair the use of adjacent areas.
-Concrete pulverizers allow piece-by-piece removal of reinforced concrete with good control over breakout edges—helpful for widening openings for emergency exits or removing thresholds.
+Concrete pulverizers allow piece-by-piece removal of reinforced concrete with good control over breakout edges – helpful for widening openings for emergency exits or removing thresholds.
 Hydraulic wedge splitters act from boreholes and generate targeted crack formation with low vibrations, which has proven effective when opening thick, reinforced walls.
+Sequenced dismantling and dust-reduced methods support safe operation in occupied or sensitive environments.

 Temporary emergency exits on construction sites